Student Spotlight: Scott Ryan Talks 3D Animation

 When Scott Ryan was growing up, he would visit his father’s office and watch him experimenting with early 3D programs like VistaPro.
 “My earliest memories of 3D graphics are of me sitting on the floor next to my father’s chair, watching the line-by-line rendering of computer generated landscapes,” recalls Ryan, an art student who both lives and attends school in the College Area.
 “I called out requests of what to do next and he indulgently moved the camera through the virtual map or added a new river.”

 “I know this is not a sophisticated program by today’s standards,” says Ryan, a media arts student at Platt College..
 “But the idea that I could recreate things from my own imagination began then.”

-Today, Ryan is studying the most cutting edge 3D animation and graphic design technology, such as Maya, MotionBuilder, Boujou, After Effects, Photoshop and ZBrush.
+Today, Ryan is studying 3D animation and graphic design technology, such as Maya, MotionBuilder, Boujou, After Effects, Photoshop and ZBrush.
 Ryan has also earned his bachelors of science in physics from Arkansas Tech University, where he was on the Dean’s List and in the Honors Society.
 Later, he served as a teaching assistant at Notre Dame University.
 His work will be on display at the Mission Valley branch of the San Diego Public Library through the spring.